schnogz/Top-Vinyl-LastFM/README.md

 About
 ========

-Displays a LastFm user's top albums.
+Displays a LastFm user's top albums with links to purchase physical copies.

 Demo
 =======